Mother and son outdoors in the sun cuddling

 What is a child care arrangement after divorce?

-If you and your partner get a divorce and you have children together, it is important that you can agree on how the two of you will continue to care for your children now that you are no longer together.
-This should include where your children will live, how much time they will spend with each of you, and when this will be.
+If you and your partner get a divorce and you have children together, it's important that you can agree on how the two of you will continue to care for your children now that you're no longer together.
+This should include where your children will live, how much time they'll spend with each of you, and when this will be.

-Such matters are often agreed informally, though where disputes arise it may be necessary to speak to a family law expert.
+Such matters are often agreed informally, although where disputes arise, it may be necessary to speak to a family lawyer who can advise on child arrangements.

 What is the most common arrangement for children following divorce?